 Penguin is nasty.
 It has different levels based on what things you did.
 Today, I still have some sites that have not fully recovered.
 I’ve been observing them and doing tests on them.
 Mostly, I’ve seen those that partially recover and some that recover fully.

-I’ve dropped a lot of tips on this post.
 I’m sure it will come in handy to many people that are still in the middle of a penguin issue.

 You might login to your Google Search Console and see that you are actually still ranking for all your keywords except for 3-5 main ones.